 plot() function is built into R so we don’t need to use any packages for it.

 Let’s make a few scatterplots showing the relationship between two variables.
 With

 plot() the syntax (how you write the code) is

 plot(x_axis_variable, y_axis_variable).
 So all we need to do is give it the variable for the x- and y-axis.
 Each dot will represent a single agency (a single row in our data).

 Above we are telling R to plot the number of murders on the x-axis and the number of robberies on the y-axis.
 This shows the relationship between a city’s number of murders and number of robberies.
 We can see that there is a relationship where more murders is correlated with more robberies.
-However, there are a huge number of agencies in the bottom-left corner which have very few murders or robberies.
+However, there are a huge number of agencies in the bottom-left corner that have very few murders or robberies.
 This makes sense as - as we see in the

 summary() above - most agencies are small, with the median population under 5,000 people.

 To try to avoid that clump of small agencies at the bottom, let’s make a new data set of only agencies with a population over 1 million.
-We will use the square bracket
+We will use the

 Now we can do the same graph as above but using this new data set.